Program help

 Normal Map

-Use an external image editing program to derive a roughness map or a normal map from a texture.
+Use an external image editing program to derive a map from a texture.

 clip0002